karol-bisztyga/barter/README.md

 ## What it is ℹ️

-A tinder-like mobile app for exchanging things without money.
-You upload your things, swipe others' and if you match, you can set up for exchange!
+A Tinder-style mobile app for cash-free exchanges.
+Upload your items, swipe through others', and when there’s a match — set up a trade!

 ## Stack 🛠️